matomo-org/matomo-sdk-ios/README.md

 ```
 ###Requirements

-The latest PiwikTracker version uses ARC and support iOS6+ and OSX10.7+
+The latest PiwikTracker version uses ARC and support iOS6+ and OSX10.7+.
+It has been testing with both Piwik 1.X and Piwik 2.0.

 * iOS tracker depends on: Core Data, Core Location, Core Graphics, UIKit and AFNetworking
 * OSX tracker depends on: Core Data, Core Graphics, Cocoa and AFNetworking